Scalar dark matter explanation of the excess in the Belle II $B^+\to K^+ +$ invisible measurement: Dark matter

-Finally, we comment on the constraints from direct and indirect detection.
-Since the sensitivity of direct detection decreases significantly for sub-GeV scale DM due to detection threshold issues, direct detection experiments do not provide any meaningful constraints for the parameter space of interest.
-For indirect detection, the main annihilation channel is into photon pairs.
+\pmb{Indirect detection}: For indirect detection, the main annihilation channel is into photon pairs.
 The DM-photon interactions arise at the one-loop order and take the form, ${\cal O}_{\phi \gamma} = \phi^2 F_{\mu\nu} F^{\mu\nu}$, with the corresponding WC given by